Combining vaccines may help eradicate polio

 Polio is still endemic in three of these - Afghanistan, Pakistan and Nigeria - and the remainder are countries that were once polio-free but have been re-infected.

-The Indian children involved in the study, by John's team working with researchers at Imperial College London, had all received OPV during standard vaccination programs.
+The Indian children involved in the study, by John's team working with researchers at Imperial College London, had all received OPV during standard vaccination programmes.

 Half of the children were given a dose of the injected IPV vaccine and half given nothing, and a month later, the children were given a "challenge" dose of the live oral vaccine to simulate reinfection.